Sun May 27 13:37:12 MDT 2007

 To learn more, look for volume III of Buddhist Manuscripts by Jens Braarvig, Paul Harrison, Jens-Uwe Hartmann, et. al. At present this item is not yet in amazon.com, but here is a link to Buddhist Manuscripts, volume II.
 For more background on these scripts, consult this Wikipedia article.

-(It may helpful to also view this map from Silk Road Foundation and this one from Silk Road Seattle.)
+(It may also be helpful to view this map from Silk Road Foundation and this one from Silk Road Seattle.)

 A Western student's first encounter with the mysterious Ephthalites, or Hephthalites, or White Huns of Central Asia, is probably via the writings of Procopius, that contemporary of the Byzantine Emperor Justinian and fierce polemicist against his sovereign and the Empress Theodora.
 Procopius recorded the observations of an ambassador traveling east with Byzantium's sometime enemies, the Persians, who had chosen for a time, and from the Byzantine perspective very fortunately, to war against their eastern neighbors for a change, the Ephthalites: "The Ephthalites are of the stock of the Huns in fact as well as in name; however they do not mingle with any of the Huns known to us....
 They are the only ones among the Huns who have white bodies and countenances which are not ugly."
 [Procopius]